kaltura/developer-platform-docs/documentation/player-portal/web/source-selection-web.md

 3. Since there are no `dash` sources in it, the player will move to the next priority from the `streamPriority` list which is `hls`.
 4. After checking the `sources` object again and found `hls` sources, the player will choose to play `hls`.

-However, will the player use the native hls or not?
+However, will the player use the native HLS or not?
 This depends on the `preferNative` value for `hls`.
 Because this value is set to `true`, the player knows that if the browser supports native `hls` playback, the source will be played natively.

 Given the configuration information above, which source will be played in each browser?